ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ## Modules

-Every vehicle will have a number of Modules that provide additional capabilities.
+Every vehicle has a number of Modules that provide additional capabilities.
 Modules typically come in one of three broad categories:

 1. Modules that change Spec bonuses and penalties
 2. Modules that add functionality to the Vehicle